Fees, Assessment and Payment

 You will be issued with a University ID card when you enrol on your course.
 Your ID card should be kept safe as it will be valid throughout the duration of your course.
 You will need your card to enter UCB premises, to borrow books and other materials from the library, to join the Guild of Students, to use UCB sports facilities, to gain entry to examination rooms, when submitting work for assessment and when collecting certificates.

-If you lose your card, you can obtain a replacement from the UCB Finance Office, on the First floor at Summer Row.
+If you lose your card, you can obtain a replacement from the UCB Finance Office, on the First floor at The Link building.
 There is a charge of £5 for a replacement card.

 Proof of Identity & Residency Status